 Why Choose Us?

 Philip Brown Violins has an established, professional and authentic approach which is respected throughout the trade.
+Please scroll down to read more about Philip himself.
 Please do contact us.

 What We Do

 Philip Brown Violins offers a professional, trustworthy approach, expert knowledge and an excellent standard of workshop skills.
 A strong team of highly qualified and experienced staff offer consistent and reliable customer service.

-Philip Brown decided on a career in musical instrument making from the young age of 14 after being inspired by instrument maker Alan Lamb and the musician/collector Peter Davies.
-The latter’s passion and knowledge of stringed instruments nudged Philip towards a 4 year course in Lute and Viol making at the London College for Furniture.
+Philip’s early career in musical instrument making from the young age of 14 was inspired by instrument maker Alan Lamb and the musician-collector Peter Davies.
+The latter’s passion and knowledge of stringed instruments nudged Philip towards a four year course in Lute and Viol making at the London College for Furniture.

 Fortunately for Philip, the workshop’s inspirational teaching team included; Roger Rose, Steve Barber, Ian Harwood and Norman Myall augmented by the sharp insights of lutenist Christopher Wilson.
 Chris worked tirelessly with the students often staying behind for hours to develop designs and historical ideas.

-Philip left college with a healthy book of orders for instruments to make.
-He set himself up in Wapping, sharing a riverside workshop with Martin Haycock before returning to his home town of Newbury.
-Here he continued to make lutes and began taking orders for violin restorations and repairs.
-The demand for violin work grew organically and has been the mainstay of Philip’s work for many years.
+Philip initially set up business in Wapping making lutes.
+He shared a riverside workshop with Martin Haycock before returning to his home town of Newbury where he began taking orders for violin restorations and repairs.
+The demand for his expertise in the area soon grew organically to become his core business for many years.

 Philip writes Expert articles in the international Magazine “The Strad” and the British Violin Makers Association newsletter.
 English violin and bow makers have become Philip’s special area of interest.